srinaya-r/Medical-Insurance-Prediction/README.md

 # Medical-Insurance-Prediction
-SafeINSU is an application that predicts the medical insurance price based on the existing dataset.
+This is an application that predicts the medical insurance price based on the existing dataset.
+EDA is done on the dataset  to analyze and visualize the significant characteristics.
+It also trains the dataset using Linear Regression, SVM, Ridge Regression and Random Forest Regressor and compares their correlation values.
+The final prediction is done using Random Forest Regressor with 86% accuracy.
+It is built using  pandas and sklearn libraries in python.